believer/iteam-skill-assessment/README.md

 [![](https://github.com/believer/omdb-app/workflows/Release/badge.svg)](https://github.com/believer/omdb-app/actions?workflow=Release)

 This is a test of the [OMDb API](http://www.omdbapi.com/).
-The site is also deployed live at https://omdb.willcodefor.beer/
+The app is also deployed live at https://omdb.willcodefor.beer/

 ## Get started